filipvanlaenen/icelandic_polls/methodology.md

 therefore will have a huge incentive to learn from theire mistakes.
 House factors seem therefore a bit patronizing.

+### New Parties

+Since the method described above relies on regional data in order to calculate the number of seats in parliament, new parties that haven't participated in the previous election pose a probleme.
+However, there are number of strategies that can be used to estimate the regional distribution of the new party's voters:

+* If party A and party B merge together to form a new party C, the regional data for the parties A and B can simply added together as an estimate for the new party's, even though we know that in politics, 1 + 1 ⋚ 2.
+* If a dissidency in a party A breaks out and forms a new party B, the regional data for party A can simply be divided equally between the old party A and the new party B. Multiplicative uniform regional swing will then scale both parties up or down in all electoral districts, but the size of the parties will off course be the same in all electoral districts.
+* In case an entirely new party has been created, the best estimate will probably be the assumption of a uniform distribution across the entire country.
+This can be achieved by setting the party's size equal to e.g. one percent of the population in each electoral district.
+Again, multiplicative uniform swing will then scale the party up or down in all electoral districts, in accordance with the party's result in the poll.

+Note however that in the case where more information is known about the newly formed party, it is always wise to include it.
+If it's e.g. known that the new party will only participate in the election in a part of the country, the regional data for the new party should be adjusted in that way.

 ## Holes and Spikes in Probability Mass Functions

 ## Calculation of the Error Estimate